ElektraInitiative/libelektra/src/bindings/jna/README.md

 ./gradlew hello:run
 ```

-If this fails, make sure you have at least Java version 11 or higher installed.
+If this fails, make sure you have at least Java version 11 or higher installed and the `JAVA_HOME` environment variable points to its installation directory.

 ## Usage